youngadults/graphkeeper/README.md

 ## API

 All routes are Next.js route handlers under `src/app/api`, validated with zod, and return JSON.
 Mutations require the `x-gk-actor: <user-id>` header.
+This repo does not ship a generated Swagger/OpenAPI UI; the authoritative route contract lives in the `route.ts` files plus the server-side schemas in `src/lib/domain/validation.ts`.

 | Method              | Route                        | Purpose                                        |
 | ------------------- | ---------------------------- | ---------------------------------------------- |